State of the NCO Corps December 2015

-For many if not most of us, we’ve been dealing with some fairly nasty winter weather lately, and that brings up two points as far as community service is concerned.
-The first is something I’ve been endorsing for a few years now, namely seeing what you can do in your own community about helping out those who may need warmer clothing right about now.
+At least in this neck of the woods, winter weather has officially reported for duty, and that brings up two points as far as community service is concerned.
+The first is something I’ve been endorsing for years now, namely seeing what you can do in your own community about helping out those who may need warmer clothing to deal with the cold.
 It’s often not just a matter of being more comfortable, it could literally help someone survive.
 Remember HUGS: Hats, Underwear, Gloves, Socks.
 These are often in short supply, and sorely needed.

 The second is a little less obvious, and concerns the “community” that we are all a part of: STARFLEET in general and the STARFLEET Marines in particular.
 Bitterly cold weather can affect all of us, and there’s often not a lot we can do about it.
 One thing we CAN do is check up on each other, or simply let folks know we’re doing ok.
 It may not earn you another star on your Community Service ribbon, but it may just set some of your fellow STARFLEET Marines’ minds at ease.
 If we can’t help each other, I’m not sure how much real help we are to others.

 Remember, community service doesn’t have to be any part of any organized charity effort.
 Just giving of your time and energy to someone who needs a hand is the spirit of community service.
 Whatever you do, make sure that whoever is filing the report for your unit knows the details, and sends it up the Chain of Command in their official report so you can be given the recognition your efforts deserve.
 Again … “If you don’t report it, we can’t reward it.”